-Galli produced full groupsets by drafting in products from other manufacturers; TTT for seatpins, Stronglight for cranks and Maillard for hubs.
+Galli produced full groupsets by draughting in products from other manufacturers; TTT for seatpins, Stronglight for cranks and Maillard for hubs.
 They also used Simplex branded pulley wheels on their later derailleurs.
-Some people claim that Galli’s derailleurs were manufactured by Simplex - but they are very unlike anything that Simplex produced, Simplex was never into anodising and, pulley wheels apart, they do not share any minor parts.
-For me, the evidence is overwhelming that Galli produced their own derailleurs (and I think brakes).
+Some people claim that Galli’s derailleurs were manufactured by Simplex - but they are rather unlike anything that Simplex produced, Simplex was never much into coloured anodising and, pulley wheels apart, they do not noticeably share any minor parts.

 Frank Berto claims that Galli produced their first derailleur in 1976 and that derailleur production ‘survived until about 1987’.